stackalyzer/stackalyzer/README.md

-# Stackalizer
+# stackalyzer

-[Stackalizer](https://www.stackalizer.com/) is a utility that uncovers the technologies used on websites.
+[stackalyzer](https://www.stackalyzer.com/) is a utility that uncovers the technologies used on websites.
 It detects JavaScript frameworks, analytics tools and many more.

 ## Todo